MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/rdp-sign-in.md

 This article describes three certificate deployment approaches, where authentication certificates are deployed to the Windows Hello for Business container:

-- Using an Active Directory Certificate Services enrollment policy
+- Using an Active Directory Certificate Services (AD CS) enrollment policy
 - Using Microsoft Intune with SCEP or PKCS connectors
 - Using a third-party PKI